 d) Calaan Beach

-Still developing, this area is quieter than the others and also offers great views of the bay.
+Still developing, this area is quieter than the other areas and also offers great views of the bay.
 It’s located a little to the north of El Nido Town.
 To get to town you’ll have to walk about 10–15 minutes, although some hotels offer free transport and you’ll easily find tricycles to take you.

 Recommendations: Cadlao Resort and Restaurant and Golden Monkey Beach Hotel.